nginxinc/nginx-ingress-workshops/Azure/labs/lab5/readme.md

 NIC%=$(kubectl get pods -n nginx-ingress -o jsonpath={.items[0].metadata.name})
 ```

-Describe the Nginx Ingress pod:
+Describe the NGINX Ingress pod:

 ```bash
 kubectl describe pod $NIC -n nginx-ingress
 ```

-Output should look like this, look for `alpine-fips` in the Image name:
+Output should be similar to this, look for `alpine-fips` in the Image name:

 ```bash
 Containers: